charlotteaashley/typo-design-template/_posts/2021-11-18-the-analysis-of-gq-typography.md

 ## Overview

 To conclude after the analysis of the typography used for the GQ magazine, it is evident that the publication aimed to have a fresh and modern look for the first mens magazine release therefore chose a distinct sans-serif font of 'Gotham' to use as the masthead and majority of cover lines on the cover page of the magazine.
+Emphasising that in fashion magazines the typefaces within the sans-serif family are rising to popularity as more of a youthful and modern tone, compared to the traditional fonts of serif.